yiqiaowang/goLite/README.md

 --
 ## MileStones - Please read for notes regarding Milestones
+### Milestone 4
+* By default, the compiler will do nothing.
+For functionality, runtime flags may be used.
+Run ```./run.sh foo.go -h``` to print the help message.
+There, you will find the flags for additional functions such as typechecking and code generation.
+IMPORTANT, when passing flags, make sure to include the flags after the input file path.
+Multiple flags can be used as follows: ```./run.sh foo.go -r -c``` (this writes generated code to a file called foo.js, and pretty prints foo.go to foo.pretty.go).
+When an error occurs, the program exits immediately.

 ### Milestone 3
 * We have included 3 benchmark programs.
 This is due to the fact that we have already submitted ```dijkstra.go``` in a previous milestone.
 As of this milestone, ```subset_sum.go``` and ```knapsack.go``` are new programs.
 We feel like ```dijkstra.go``` is more impressive than either of the other two, however, just in case we are not allowed to submit ```dijkstra.go```, there are still two other benchmark programs.